Bharathkasyap/Incident_Response/src/Queries.md

 <details>
 <summary><strong>143. 🖥️ Persistence - Boot or Logon Autostart Execution: Windows Services</strong></summary>

+**Sample Scenario:** A new service named svcWinLog is created to launch a reverse shell.
+The service is configured to auto-start on boot.

 **Who is Involved**: SOC Tier 2, System Administrators **Immediate Actions**: